ddeeproton2/ChatPGP/README.md

 Install Termux on Android, and then the servers : apache2, mysqld, node, tor.
 And send the tor adress to your friends.

-To start, you need Ubuntu on your Termux :
+To start, you will need Ubuntu.
+Start Termux and add theses commands :
 ```bash
 pkg update
 pkg install proot-distro